-When you are involved in an accident in California, you need to know whether you have an obligation to report it.
-Obligations exist under California law and under the terms of most auto insurance policies, and failing to timely report an accident can have varying consequences depending on which obligation you fail to meet.
+When you are involved in a car accident in California, you need to know whether you have an obligation to report it.
+Obligations regarding car accidents exist under California law and under the terms of most auto insurance policies and failing to timely report a car accident in California can have varying consequences depending on which obligation you fail to meet.

 There are four primary deadlines that apply to car accidents in California.
 These deadlines are as follows:

 1. Reporting the Accident to the Police